danielagranadosrivera/methods_MAM_factories/README.md

 ### Two-Stage Matheuristic

 **Stage 1: Strategic planning (exact MILP via CPLEX/OPL):**
-Solves relocation and production decisions or the entire planning horizon.
+Solves relocation and production decisions for the entire planning horizon.
 Uses estimated transportation costs to avoid routing complexity.
 Runs in under one minute for realistic instances.

 **Stage 2: Operational planning (rolling horizon decomposition):**
 Given fixed relocation and production decisions from Stage 1, optimizes distribution mode selection and drone routing week-by-week using a rolling horizon approach.
 Each weekly subproblem is solved exactly.